JamesYFC/SUSMachine/README.md

 # SUSMachine - a Simple Unity State Machine

-A state machine implementation with a quick, easy and nice to use API - no reflection or string names, no need to write any subclasses.
+A state machine implementation with a quick, easy and nice to use API - no reflection or string names, no need to inherit anything.

 Supports Unity 2020.2 and up.